-Since the launch of CEPLER, Birmingham FLAG has expanded to provide new areas of advice with the additional assistance of No5 Chambers, and the group has grown further, adding the Casework and Research Assistance Group, established in response to research requests from outside organisations and charities, and projects with organisations including: SIFA Fireside; Birmingham Personal Support Unit (PSU); the International Student Advisory Service; the Criminal Appeals Assistance Unit; the Environmental Law Foundation; and the Birmingham Community Law Centre.
+Since the launch of CEPLER, Birmingham FLAG has expanded to provide new areas of advice with the additional assistance of No5 Chambers and, more recently, Shakespeare Martineau.
+The group has grown further, adding the Casework and Research Assistance Group, established in response to research requests from outside organisations and charities, and projects with organisations including: SIFA Fireside; Birmingham Personal Support Unit (PSU); the International Student Advisory Service; the Criminal Appeals Assistance Unit; the Environmental Law Foundation; and the Birmingham Community Law Centre.

-Pro Bono Group activities are managed by the Pro Bono Group Committee which currently consists of 15 members.
-The Committee is student lead with the support of two academic members of staff and the CEPLER administrator.
+Pro Bono Group activities are managed by the Pro Bono Group Committee which currently consists of 15 student representatives.
+The Committee is supported by academic members of staff and the CEPLER administrators.